Folic Acid Foods: Top 10 Sources for a Healthy Diet

 Folic Acid Deficiency

-As someone who is interested in consuming a healthy diet, it is important to be aware of the possibility of developing a folic acid deficiency.
-Folic acid, also known as folate, is a B-vitamin that plays an important role in the body’s production of new cells, including red blood cells.
-Folic acid is especially important for pregnant women, as it helps prevent birth defects of the baby’s brain and spine.
+As someone interested in consuming a healthy diet, it is important to be aware of the possibility of developing a folic acid deficiency.
+Folic acid, also known as folate, is a B vitamin that plays an important role in the body’s production of new cells, including red blood cells.
+Folic acid is especially important for pregnant women, as it helps prevent birth defects in the baby’s brain and spine.

 Causes of Folic Acid Deficiency